 My work examines the dynamics of state politics in an increasingly nationalized context.
-In my dissertation, I study how governors and state parties shift their rhetoric towards elections, and how the mass public reacts to such shifts.
+I study how governors and state parties shift their rhetoric towards elections, and how the mass public reacts to such shifts.
 I look for changes in ideological heterogeneity among political elites as elections approach, and how often governors use national politics to frame issues.
 Finally, I examine the public’s response to governor’s “going national.”
 I use social media data, text analysis, and survey experiments to answer these questions.

 Overall, my research addresses the relevance and consequences of a federal system when it comes to state politics and political behavior.
 This question is increasingly important as we are faced with evidence that state political idiosyncrasies are disappearing.